 I am actively looking for a few new coaching clients (ideally based around London or Bristol/Bath).
 Coaching is a process of shared learning and potential change which does not require the coach to have any technical knowledge of the coachee’s business, so I am keen to work with clients from any walk of life – not just advertising or marketing.

 If you’d like to talk more about coaching, please get in touch!

 I will consider commissions to write articles or chapters about my fields of expertise.
-I have for example contributed chapters to the Sage Handbook of Advertising, The Economist Book of Brands and Branding, the section on ‘How Advertising Works’ for the Advertising Association’s publication Advertising’s Big Questions, and in the forthcoming fourth edition of the Routledge Handbook of Advertising (published in spring 2018).
+I have for example contributed chapters to the Sage Handbook of Advertising, The Economist Book of Brands and Branding, the section on ‘How Advertising Works’ for the Advertising Association’s publication Advertising’s Big Questions, and in the fourth edition of the Routledge Handbook of Advertising (2018).